survivejs/react-book/manuscript/getting_started/03_implementing_notes.md

 }
 ```

 Given we are binding to an instance here, the hot loading setup cannot pick up the change.
 To try out the new feature, refresh the browser and try clicking the `+` button.
-You should seem something:
+You should see something:

 ![Notes with a plus](images/react_05.png)